getpopper/popper/docs/sections/examples.md

 world as a powerful tool for for builiding and using versatile reusable environments for development and deployment.
 We can leverage Docker to run our experiments in isolated and easily recreatable environments.
-In this example we'll build a pipeline for a simple data science experiment using whose only requirement on the host machine is having `docker` installed.
+In this example we'll build a pipeline for a simple data science experiment whose only requirement on the host machine is having `docker` installed.
 You can find instructions on installing Docker at the [official website](https://docs.docker.com/install/).